aryajavidi/Group_2_Final/README.md

 *
 *

+We dropped variables from the dataset because we felt that they did not have a significant impact on our goal and results.
+Variables such as, "name" and "description" would be difficult for our machine learning model to draw conclusions from.
+Names such as "BEST HOLLYWOOD LOCATION!!!" and "Spacious Room up to 8 Guests" provide us with the same information that variables such as 'beds' or 'city' could.

 ## The questions that the team plans to answer with the project (20 points)

 * “Does the number of people an air bnb accommodates affect its price”